 An often overlooked an unthought of part of driving steel into large logs and hardwoods is that you generate a lot of force.
 Eventually the metal is going to bend or warp.

-By opting for using a sledge or the poll of your maul with a wedge instead of just the bit of an axe or maul, you greatly sustain the lifespan of you axe or maul.
+By opting for using a sledge or the poll of your maul with a wedge instead of just the bit of an axe or maul, you greatly sustain the lifespan of your axe or maul.
 And, while having to purchase another tool in order to sustain another may seem pointless, wedges are typically much less costly than a quality maul.

-Aside from sustain the lifespan of your maul, there's another benefit to using a log splitter wedge when working on larger logs and hardwoods.
+Aside from sustaining the lifespan of your maul, there's another benefit to using a log splitter wedge when working on larger logs and hardwoods.
 When you know it's going to take a little extra power to drive metal through wood, it's easy to lose accuracy on your swing.
 That can lead to missing your target.

-By using a wedge with the poll of your maul instead of the bit, if you miss your target you're much less likely to seriously injure yourself.
+Plus, by using a wedge with the poll of your maul instead of the bit, if you miss your target you're much less likely to seriously injure yourself.

 You don't absolutely have to use a wedge while splitting wood, but if you are going to be doing a lot of work, there's no reason not too.
 They won't break the bank, and over the long term they will probably save you money.